Saffron: Mediterranean

+In 7th century Crete, the locals prepared makarogia (Greek: µακαρώγια), a pasta-like dish, usually spicing it with saffron, which they called zaforan (Greek: ζαφοράν).
+It was also called krokon (Greek: κρόκον).
+According to Gregory of Nazianzus, saffron was used to damp wine, while Theodoros Prodromos described a saffron-based dish, which seems to have been a complex, spiced fish broth, combining nard (spikenard), cloves, cinnamon, vinegar, unmixed honey and saffron, the last being the main ingredient of this dish.

+In the modern era in Greece the main cultivation area is Kozani, Macedonia, and in Spain the main areas of cultivation are La Mancha and Castile and León.

 West Asia

-Documentation of saffron's use over the span of 3,500 years has been uncovered.
-Saffron-based pigments have indeed been found in 50,000-year-old depictions of prehistoric places in northwest Iran.
+Documentation of the use of saffron over the span of 3,500 years has been uncovered.
+Saffron -based pigments have indeed been found in 50,000-year-old depictions of prehistoric places in northwest Iran.
 The Sumerians later used wild-growing saffron in their remedies and magical potions.
 It was also known in ancient Egypt, as indicated by a 2000 BC papyrus.
 Saffron was an article of long-distance trade before the Minoan palace culture's 2nd millennium BC peak.
 Ancient Persians cultivated Persian saffron (Crocus sativus var. haussknechtii now called Crocus haussknechtii by botanists) in Derbent, Isfahan, and Khorasan by the 10th century BC.
 At such sites, saffron threads were woven into textiles, ritually offered to divinities, and used in dyes, perfumes, medicines, and body washes.
 Saffron threads would thus be scattered across beds and mixed into hot teas as a curative for bouts of melancholy.
 Non-Persians also feared the Persians' usage of saffron as a drugging agent and aphrodisiac.

 Saffron is featured in trade lists from Mari, Syria, is described in a 7th-century BC Assyrian botanical reference compiled under Ashurbanipal, and is listed among other aromatic plants in the Hebrew Bible, in Song of Songs 4:14.
 During his Asian campaigns, Alexander the Great used Persian saffron in his infusions, rice, and baths as a curative for battle wounds.
 Alexander's troops imitated the practice from the Persians and brought saffron-bathing to Greece.